KarimAziev/picar-x-racer/README.md

    cd ~/picar-x-racer/
    ```

 3. Install dependencies and build the project in a virtual environment.

+   > [!NOTE]
-(Note that `opencv-python` will be compiled in this process.
-Although the compilation takes a long time, the resulting GStreamer support in OpenCV is worth it.)
+   > `opencv-python` will be compiled in this process.
+Although the compilation takes a long time (more than an hour), the resulting GStreamer support in OpenCV is worth it.

    ```bash
    make all